pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/34_functions.md

       args: "$uri:property:global/app/myapp/data/myjsonargs"
 ```

-The the result of such a call is always a JSON in the PIPEFORCE result format, which looks like this:
+The result of such a call is always a JSON in the PIPEFORCE result format, which looks like this:

 ```json
 {